eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/g-zero-knowledge-proof.md

 included in the PID or attestation—without revealing either the signature or the public key.

-**Question**
-Do you agree with the requirement that a ZKP scheme shall support user binding using WSCD?

 ### 4.3 Performance
 ZKP schemes may introduce computational, communication, or storage overhead, which can impact their practicality in real-world deployments.
-For example, zkSNARKs may take several seconds to generate a proof, require tens or even hundreds of MBs megabytes of auxiliary data per attestation type that should be stored in and processed by the User device, and produce proofs that are several kilobytes in size.
+For example, zkSNARKs may take several seconds to generate a proof, require tens or even hundreds of megabytes of auxiliary data per attestation type—data that must be stored and processed by the User’s device—and produce proofs that are several kilobytes in size.

 To ensure usability, ZKP schemes should strike a balance between security and efficiency, introducing only tolerable levels of overhead.

-To maintain feasibility, certain thresholds should be considered.
-For instance, proof generation time should remain below 2 seconds, storage overhead should not exceed 10MB per attestation type, and communication overhead should be limited to 100KB per proof.

-**Question**
-What should be the acceptable overhead of a ZKP scheme?
-Is there any other type of overhead that needs to be considered?
-What about required hardware?
+A ZKP-based solution should remain usable and feasible across different presentation flows.
+Acceptable delays due to ZKP processing vary depending on the use case.
+For instance, using an attestation in a proximity flow to enter a stadium imposes stricter time constraints compared to a remote, cross-device presentation flow used for user authentication.
+Likewise, technologies used for attestation presentation, such as QR codes, NFC, and BLE, impose stricter requirements regarding the size of the presented data.

 ### 4.4 Attestation format support